DeltaEpsilon7787/xlsxwriter-celldsl/README.md

 * `ImposeFormatOp`, `OverrideFormatOp`, `DrawBoxBorderOp`: Deferred execution of operations allows additional formatting to be applied to writing actions after they occur which would ordinarily require changing the arguments of the first writing function call.
+* `SectionBeginOp`, `SectionEndOp`: Errors are inevitable and though deferred execution makes debugging more difficult, this needn't be the case if you annotate segments with names.
+* Exceptions provide a lot of useful information to track down the line that causes it.
 * Several short forms of common operations improve conciseness of code.
 * Deferred execution of operations allows taking advantage of `constant_memory` mode in XlsxWriter easily, without having to contend with write-to-stream limitations such as ensuring the writes occurs in left-to-right, top-to-bottom